BillyDoesDev/Steganography/README.md

 **Linux:**
 `source venv/bin/activate`

-*You should see `(venv)` appear before your prompt in the terminal, indicating that the virtual environment has been activated*
+*You should see `(venv)` appear before your prompt in the terminal, indicating that the virtual environment has been activated...*
 Then install the project requirements(The modules used are specified in the `requirements.txt` file)

 **Windows/Linux:**`pip install -r requirements.txt`